FirmoDaniel/Total_Health_At_Home/README.md

 ### Forms
 *   Validation is achieved via [crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/).
 *   Payment forms involving stripe are handled by java script in the checkout app's static folder.
+### Known Bugs
+*   As outlined above referencing the Order_History view  If an authenticated user, with their own previous orders, obtains someone's unique order number, they can access that order's information via the url.
+A suggested fix would be to add a username field to the order model which could be directly compared to the current user.
+This was discovered close to Milestone deadline with not enough time to implement and test a fix.

 ## Deployment
 ### Heroku